 Library creation process

 Our content curation process consists of contacting and collaborating with organizations that have curated or created relevant content.
 With proper copyright permissions, we make this content available and downloadable via our libraries.
-During the library creation (or content curation) process, we carry out metadata tagging and keywording of every library resource, to enable search functionality and to ensure that all content is easily discoverable by library users.
+During the library creation process, we carry out metadata tagging and keywording of every library resource, to enable search functionality and to ensure that all content is easily discoverable by library users.

 We have a very diverse team of interns and staff members that consist of undergraduate and graduate students, librarians, and international development practitioners.
 The diverse backgrounds in our team allow us to draw knowledge from work experiences all over the world, including members that have previously served in the Peace Corps.